prius2055/Hello-Microverse/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-> Describe 1 - 3 features you will add to the project.
+> The following features can be included in the project

 - [ ] **[styling the CSS to make it look good]**